Resources

 4. Teens and young adults gain the skills to support a positive transition back to school.

-Along with healing the underlying trauma that catalyzes mental health disorders and behavioral issues, residential or outpatient treatment in the summer also gives young people the tools they need to go back to school strong, with the tools they need to succeed.
 Instead of the rocky and tumultuous start they may have experienced in the past, they can step into the new school year with enhanced skills for emotional regulation, relationship building, and executive functioning.
 Treatment in summer can help teens avoid being held back a grade due to behavioral or mental health issues, and set young adults up with more vital skills for navigating college.

 5. Treatment can be the most meaningful and memorable experience a teen or young adult has ever had.